 Beyond these considerations, the usefulness of risk-based approaches for a given actor will depend on the strategy, context and constraints they face.
-While the case studies presented in this paper demonstrate that risk models can be used to reduce the number of households visited within the framework of a child labour monitoring and remediation system or to prioritise at-risk households for preventative support, there are other possible use cases - for example to increase the number of households or children targeted to receive support.
+The case studies presented in this paper demonstrate that risk models can be used to reduce the number of initial monitoring visits conducted through a child labour monitoring and remediation system, as well as to prioritise at-risk households for preventative support.
+However, the cost-savings apply only to the initial monitoring visit, not to the rest of the system implementation.
+There are also other possible use cases - for example to increase the number of households or children targeted to receive support.

-1 See, for example: "Assessing Progress in Reducing Child Labor in Cocoa Production in Cocoa Growing Areas of Côte d'Ivoire and Ghana", Sadhu, S., Kysia, K., Onyango, L., Zinnes, C.F., Lord, S., Monnard, A. and Arellano, NORC at the University of Chicago, 2020.
+&lt;sup>1 See, for example: "Assessing Progress in Reducing Child Labor in Cocoa Production in Cocoa Growing Areas of Côte d'Ivoire and Ghana", Sadhu, S., Kysia, K., Onyango, L., Zinnes, C.F., Lord, S., Monnard, A. and Arellano, NORC at the University of Chicago, 2020.
 This study is referred to as the "NORC survey" elsewhere in this report.